 Home > Mercy News > Mercy & Alliant Energy join forces to promote the Power of Pink

-Mercy Medical Center and Alliant Energy are joining forces to light the night pink on Thursday, Oct.
-6. The Power of Pink event will, once again, mark the arrival of National Breast Cancer Awareness Month — October — with a lighting ceremony and giveaways to promote awareness and early detection.
+Mercy Medical Center and Alliant Energy are joining forces to light the night pink on Thursday, Sept.
+28. The Power of Pink event will, once again, mark the arrival of National Breast Cancer Awareness Month — October — with a lighting ceremony, fireworks and giveaways to promote awareness and early detection.

 The public is encouraged to attend — and wear pink.
 A $2 donation will be made to the Especially for You® (EFY) fund for each person in attendance.
-The fund provides breast care services, such as mammograms, biopsies and ultrasounds for individuals in our community who can’t otherwise afford them.
+The fund provides breast care services, such as mammograms, biopsies and ultrasounds, as well as gynecological cancer care services, for individuals in our community who can’t otherwise afford them.